companionsand/raspberry-pi-client/WIFI_AP_DNSMASQ_FIX.md

 # WiFi AP dnsmasq "Address Already in Use" Fix

+## ✅ Automatic Fix Available!

+**This issue is now automatically resolved by `launch.sh` on every boot and restart.**

+If you're using the `raspberry-pi-client-wrapper` with the systemd service, you don't need to do anything - the fix runs automatically.

+See `../raspberry-pi-client-wrapper/WIFI_AP_AUTO_FIX.md` for details.

+---

+This document is kept for reference and manual troubleshooting.

+---

 ## Problem

 The WiFi access point configuration is correct (WPA2 security is properly set up), but the hotspot fails to activate with this error: